 It's important to understand wage payments are not necessarily the same as average weekly earnings.
 Average weekly earnings are the average of all amounts paid to a worker.
-Wage payments takes into account only regular payments made, which would have continued if not for the injury, including:
+Wage payments take into account only regular payments made, which would have continued if not for the injury, including:

-- salary or wages
+- Salary or wages

-- overtime
+- Overtime

-- higher duties
+- Higher duties

-- penalty rates
+- Penalty rates

-- allowances (except those listed below).
+- Allowances (except those listed below).